 In addition to customizing the peaks and valleys, you can also modify the decibel range readout of the meters, change the color display, and switch between monitoring mono channels or a stereo pair.

 Both the Audio Track and Clip Mixers have all of the same modifications available for their respective audio meters.
-As I stated earlier, the audio meters in the Clip Mixer Panel even allow you to adjust the left and right channels of a stereo pair separately via individual channel volume fader bars.
+As mentioned earlier, the Clip Mixer audio meters allow you to adjust the left/right channels of a stereo pair separately.
+Just use the individual channel volume fader bars.

 So what do you think?
 Do you like the tools mentioned above?
 Have you used them before?
 Which audio tools do you use in Premiere Pro?
 More importantly, HOW do you use them?